Know Your Audience: Not everybody hears the sameJun 23, 2021

-I always find it interesting, when discussing a sermon, a training or a podcast with others, to find out they heard something totally different than me.
+I always find it interesting when discussing a sermon, a training or a podcast with a colleague or a friend learning they heard something totally different than I did.
 Sometimes I feel compelled to go back and listen again wondering how I missed it!
 We are all wired so different kinds of information gets our attention.

 Let’s imagine you are leading a meeting with a group of people that hear the same content but receive it in different ways.
 How do you cater your content or your facilitation of that meeting to their approach?
 I will often draw on the insights from the Myers Briggs Type Indicator (MBTI) to help me understand how people can hear the same content in such a different way.
-Check out below for ways that you can engage these four different “hearing” styles (based on MBTI) if you are trying to introduce new information in a meeting:
+Check out below for some ways that you can engage these four different “hearing” styles (based on MBTI) if you are trying to introduce new information or information about an upcoming change:

 The Fixer’s genius is they see when things are broken and need to be fixed.
 They see into the details on what could be tweaked or reworked to make it better.
 If they don’t see a compelling reason to change, they have a knack for poking holes in any great idea.
 What really is broken?
 How do you know it’s broken?
 How will making this change solve the problem at hand?
 Share enough details to “make your case” and outline a few next steps.
 Then, invite feedback.
 They will notice what you missed.
 “Meeting before the meeting” can be helpful with a Fixer.
 Giving them time to process in advance can help minimize some of the “hole-poking” that can derail a meeting.